A Walking Tour and History of Ipswich

 South Main Street: Early Urban Planning: In March 1692 several persons petitioned “to have liberty granted them to build shops upon ye bank by ye river side.”
 The Selectmen laid out this stretch of land in twenty-three small lots and granted them to as many individuals with the conditions that they not encumber the highway, make provision for drainage under the buildings, that each person “provide paving four foot wide all along before ye said buildings for the convenience of foot travelers, and erect posts to keep horses from spoiling the same.”
 It was stipulated by the Town that the lots extend no farther into the river than “ye low water mark”, thus giving this view the nickname “Little Venice.”

 The Philomen Dean house, 59 South Main is on the right after crossing the footbridge.
 Philemon Dean was a constable of Ipswich, served under Maj.
-Samuel Appleton in King Philips War, and died in 1716 long after the death of his wife and one of his twin sons.
-This Georgian style house was built by his surviving son Philemon Dean Jr. who bought the land from blacksmith Ordway’s widow.
+Samuel Appleton in King Philips War.
+He died in 1716 long after the death of his wife and one of his twin sons.
+This house was built by his surviving son Philemon Dean Jr. who bought the land from blacksmith Ordway’s widow.
 Philemon Dean Jr. was one of the petitioners for a new church at the South Green and for the new stone arch Choate Bridge to serve people on that side of the river.
 The house was sold in 1827 by auction to Theodore Andrews, a lace manufacturer and became known as the “Lace Factory.”
-A wing on the north side housed the lace machines.
+A wing that was on the north side housed the lace machines.

 The Samuel Dutch house, 69 South Main Street: In 1723 Samuel Dutch built this house and purchased a 2/3 interest in Nathaniel Saltonstall’s saw mill standing on the south side of the river, plus 2/3 of the dam.
 Use of the river’s water was conditional, limited to “when the water runs over any part of the dam in said river.”
-In 1742 He sold his house, twenty-four rods of land and sawmill to inn-holder John Treadwell, who continued the mill operation.
-The rear section predates the front.
+In 1742 he sold his house, twenty-four rods of land and the sawmill to John Treadwell, who continued the mill operation.
+The rear wing has a chamfered summer beam, suggesting that it was an older house.

 A small park sits in the foundation of the Old South Church which burned in 1965.
-Near this spot lived the Rev. Nathaniel Ward, a solemn and judgmental man who was the minister of the church at Meetinghouse Green for three years.
+Near this spot in the 1630’s lived Nathaniel Ward, the minister of the church at Meetinghouse Green for three years.
 He wrote a code of laws for the colony known as “The Body of Liberties” which contained seeds of the Declaration of Independence.
 The miller Richard Saltonstall Jr. was also a nearby resident.
 An important citizen of the town, he denounced the “heinous act” of stealing blacks as slaves from their homelands as contrary to the law of God and Country.
 Painting by Ipswich artist Johanne Cassia.

 The Alexander Knight House is a re-creation of an early English-style timber frame house from 1657 as described in Ipswich town records.
 Alexander Knight and his wife arrived fairly wealthy but their lives took several bad turns including the death of a child in a fire.
 By 1656 he was indigent, working as an indentured servant.
 The town took mercy and voted to provide him a piece of land.
 This exhibit was built with traditional tools, materials and construction methods of the First Period complete with a stone foundation, timber frame, wattle and daub chimney, water-sawn white oak boards and thatched roof.
 Jowled posts, girts, and braces were fitted to form an end wall., after which plates, studs, joists, principal rafters and purlins were pegged in place to complete the frame.